BLOCC: A Framework For Staying Focused On Your To Do Checklist

 Below are 3 strategies to get you started, but know this first step of simply being aware of the issue is the most important.
 As you progress through BLOCC, let each challenge and solution presented percolate a bit.
 That is, bookmark this post and return to the ideas in future days, weeks, and months.

 Granting these ideas our full focus now is, of course, crucial, but the percolation stage—sitting with the ideas before taking action—according to research from Professor Adam Grant at the University of Pennsylvania, often leads to our own personal creative awakenings.

-Ultimately, while our team here at Flow has found some solutions that have worked wonders for us over the years, and we’re happy to share them, we also believe empowering you to find your own solutions is a crucial part of staying focused at work.
+Ultimately, our team here at Flow has found some solutions that allow us to continually tick items off of our to do lists.
+These solutions have worked wonders for us over the years, and we’re happy to share them.
+We also believe empowering you to find your own solutions is a crucial part of staying focused at work.

 Okay, now to those 3 strategies for staying focused while using the machines that often disrupt our ability to focus:

 1. If possible, and we ask you to seriously consider this, strive to respond to email at two dedicated periods of time during the day.
 So let’s say you choose 9am and 3pm.
 Rather than checking email upwards of 50 times all throughout the day, you’ve granted yourself two periods of time to respond.
 When you check at 9, allot a given amount of time to respond.
 This could be from 9 to 10am, and then from 3 to 4pm.
 Outside of these times, you do not check email.